Albertoafonsojunior/planets/README.md

 For this Git session we will have the help of Wolfman and Dracula.
 What Wolfman and Dracula are going to do?
 What is their project.
+Walfman and Dracula are going to send a machine